 Which size of the menstrual cup is better for me?

 The reality is that it is more of a personal choice and how well you know your body. #2, even though it is recommended if you have a heavy flow, I would say it is definitely up to you.
 If you have given birth, #2 must be your option.
 In any other case, I would go straight to #1.
 Why?
 Because what will definitely change is the frequency on which you are going to empty it.
 You can wear a menstrual cup even for 12 hours in a row, and no, not necessarily it will leak.
+How to clean a menstrual cup, when it comes to frequency, usually plays an important role in the decision you will make.
 You have to do it more frequently if your flow is heavier.

 Using a menstrual cup has helped me to save a lot of money that I spent on pads.
 Now I can save it… for another trip!

-Are there other options that are not pads or menstrual cups?
+Are there any other options that are not pads or menstrual cups?

 Nowadays, there are plenty of options that are not only menstrual cups or pads.
 There are menstrual cloth pads and menstrual underwear.
 I feel that no one knows our bodies better than ourselves.
 We know what we really need for our period.
 I realized that either tampons or pads weren’t made for me.
 That is why I looked around and found that menstrual cups were an option.
-I have tried the cloth pads and underwear.
+I have tried the cloth pads and underwear, and the fact that I know how to clean a menstrual cup and the other ones are a bit harder played a role in my decision.
 For the type of body I have, most cloth pads have not worked.
-I must say that combining the underwear with the menstrual cup has been a blessing and definitely, something I will keep on doing while I am traveling.
+I must say that combining underwear with a menstrual cup has been a blessing.
+Definitely, this is something I will keep on doing while I am traveling.

-How to clean the menstrual cup while you are traveling
+How to clean a menstrual cup while you are traveling

+How to clean a menstrual cup?
 As I mentioned before, there are a few brands that include menstrual cup cleaners.
 I suggest you buy these since most of those menstrual cup cleaners are travel size friendly.
 Another option to use to clean them while traveling is always to have an empty small cup to clean in any bathroom.
-This tip has saved my life more than once, especially in hostels and I am quite sure it might work also while hiking or camping.
+This tip has saved my life more than once.
+Especially in hostels and I am quite sure it might work also while hiking or camping.

 Enjoyed this post?
 Pin it!